prathimacode-hub/IoT-Spot/Minor Scripts/Arduino/Home Automation/README.md

 * Photoresistor
 * Temperature Sensor
 * Power Supply
-* 2 Resisitors
+* 2 Resistors

 ## Short Description

-In this project, we are using PIR Motion Sensor Module as an infraredsensor that generates electric charge when exposed in heat and sends a signal to Arduino.
-Accordingly the Arduino displays the status on LCD screen and start buzzing the buzzer and glows the LEDs.
+In this project, we are using bulbs, DC motors as fans for home automation.
+These bulbs, fans works according to the data read from the photoresistor & temperature Sensor by the Arduino UNO.

 ## Workflow of the Project